carson-pol/KV260-yolox-vitis-ai/README.md

 ### Expected quantization target

-AMD's package README documents this model's results: float 0.220, PTQ 0.136, QAT 0.210.
+AMD documents this model's results: float 0.22, PTQ 0.136, QAT 0.21.
 Quantization-aware training (0.21) over full COCO is out of scope for me, so post-training quantization (0.136) is the target for the INT8 stage.